General Terms and Conditions for General Support Grants to State Humanities Councils

 Within 30 calendar days of the termination date, the recipient shall furnish to the NEH a summary of progress achieved under the award, an itemized accounting of charges incurred against award funds and cost sharing prior to the effective date of the suspension or termination, and a separate accounting and justification for any costs that may have been incurred after this date.

 A state humanities council that has received a notice of termination may request the NEH’s review of the termination action.
-The request must be submitted by the institutional grant administrator through eGMS Reach no later than 30 calendar days after the date of the termination notice and should be addressed to the Deputy Chairman, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20506.
+The request must be submitted by the institutional grant administrator through eGMS Reach no later than 30 calendar days after the date of the termination notice and should be addressed to the Senior Deputy Chairman, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20506.

 With the exception of reporting forms and methods of payment, the uniform administrative requirements of 2 CFR part 200 apply not only to the state humanities councils but also to their subrecipients.
 The administrative requirements that are most relevant to the councils’ subaward (regranting) programs are included in this appendix.
 State humanities councils should also carefully review 2 CFR §200.331.
 See 2 CFR §200.331(a) for information to be included in each subaward.
 Also see Appendix II to Part 200-Contract Provisions for Non-Federal Entity Contracts under Federal Awards.